-Students interested in returning to CIA are required to complete a returning-student application; the form is available on the Admissions website.
+Students who withdrew from the institution in good standing and who are interested in returning to CIA are required to complete a formal application for readmission, as outlined in the Readmission policy in the catalog.
 Students who are reinstated will be expected to follow the curriculum in place at the time of their return.